Skip to content

 Communication can also be characterized as vertical, horizontal, or diagonal.
 Vertical communication occurs between hierarchically positioned persons and can involve both downward and upward communication flows.
 Downward communication is more prevalent than upward communication.

 Studies of downwards communication show that for organizations, it is best when managers talk directly with immediate supervisors who communicate directly with their staff.
 Managers should have a follow-up communication directly with employees on important issues.
 Horizontal communication involves persons who do not stand in hierarchical relation to one another.
 Recent trends to flatten organizations have enhanced the importance of this communications.
 It can involve managers, workers within a team or employees from different teams who should cooperate.
 Diagonal communication refers to communication between managers and workers located in different functional divisions.
-This concept was introduced to capture the new communication challenges associated with new organizational forms, such as matrix and project-based organizations.
+This concept captures the new communication challenges associated with organizational forms like matrix and project-based structures.

 Depending on its audience, the organizational communication can be internally or externally oriented.
 As organizations increase the range and centrality of their interactions with customers and supplier the communication competencies and resources of the organization become more important.
 Organizational communication has several key functions: gaining compliance; leading, motivating and influencing; making sense of issues; solving problems and making decisions; managing conflicts, negotiating and bargaining.